One of the first questions that aspiring Korean speakers ask is, “Is Korean easy to learn?”

 Tip #11: Set SMART Goals

-Instead of having a vague goal such as “I want to learn Korean fast,” set SMART goals like “I want to be able to order in Korean at a Korean restaurant by the end of this month,” or “I want to be able to write a paragraph in Hangul by the end of this week.”
+Instead of having a vague goal such as “I want to learn the Korean language in 30 days,” set SMART goals like “I want to be able to order in Korean at a Korean restaurant in a few days,” or “I want to be able to write a paragraph in Hangul by the end of this week.”

 Tip #12: Don’t be Discouraged